KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 `color = blue or color != blue or color is unknown`

-If you optimize this expression, the only possible outcome is `<ALL>` because there is no way for a record of the base audience *not* to fulfill this condition.
+If you optimize this expression, the only possible outcome is `<ALL>` because there is no way for any record of the base audience *not* to fulfill this condition.

 *Example 2:*

 `color = blue and color != blue`

-If you optimize this expression, the only possible answer is `<NONE>` because there is no way for a record of the base audience to fulfill this condition.
+If you optimize this expression, the only possible answer is `<NONE>` because there is no way for any record of the base audience to fulfill this condition.

 Concrete implementations should inform the users about this problem rather than wasting time with execution.